What is giardia?

 To help prevent the spread of giardia:

-- keep infected people from going to childcare, preschool, school or work until there has been no diarrhoea for 24 hours
+- keep infected people from going to childcare, pre-school, school or work until they have not had any diarrhoea for at least 24 hours

 - wash hands properly, especially after going to the toilet and before handling food

-Treating infected people reduces spread of the parasite.
+Treating infected people reduces the spread of the parasite.

 Last reviewed: March 2020